w3f/polkadot-wiki-old/docs/polkadot/learn/architecture.md

 ## [Parachains](./parachains.md)

-Most of the computation that takes across the Polkadot network as a whole will be delegated to specific parachain implementations which will handle various use cases.
-Polkadot places no constraints over what parachains are able to do besides that they must be able to generate a succinct proof
+Most of the computation that happens across the Polkadot network as a whole will be delegated to specific parachain implementations that handle various use cases.
+Polkadot places no constraints over what parachains are able to do besides that they must be able to generate a proof that can be validated by the validators assigned to the parachain.
+Some parachains may be DApp specific, others may focus on specific features like privacy or scalability -- still others might be experimental architectures that are not necessarily blockchain in nature.

 ## Shared state